 A curtailed Easter escape27th December 2018

 At the end of January 2017, an idea came to mind.
 Preceding years had seen holidays being little more than elongated weekends and I fancied a little longer.
 Also, the idea of feeling ensconced in Edinburgh for a longer period of time appealed to me.
-Both thoughts came together to get me thinking of stretching the forthcoming Easter weekend with taking the preceding Thursday and the trailing Tuesday to make for a six day trip to Scotland’s capital city.
+Both thoughts came together to get me thinking of stretching the forthcoming Easter weekend by taking the preceding Thursday and the trailing Tuesday to make for a six-day trip to Scotland’s capital city.